virtaava/comfywebv2/README.md

 - Install appropriate PyTorch version for your GPU
 - NVIDIA: Use CUDA index URL in the installer
 - AMD: Use ROCm version of PyTorch

+**Images don't show previews:**
+- Ensure image files are PNG, JPG, JPEG, or WebP format
+- Check that ComfyUI can access the image files
+- Verify file paths are correct

 ## 🙏 Acknowledgments
 - Original ComfyWeb by [@jac3km4](https://github.com/jac3km4/comfyweb)